CHILD PROTECTION POLICY AND PROCEDURE

 Identification and assessment of children with SEN:

-We have regard to the code of practice in the identification and assessment of SEN.
+We have regard for the code of practice in the identification and assessment of SEN.

 Wave 1